pauldmccarthy/fsleyes/userdoc/overlays.rst

    tool.

-NIFTI images can be displayed in a variety of different ways, depending on the nature of the image data, and on how you want to display it.
+Volumetric images can be displayed in a variety of different ways, depending on the nature of the image data, and on how you want to display it.
 The way in which an overlay is displayed is called the *overlay type* or the *display type*.
-The most conventional overlay/display type for a NIFTI image is the :ref:`volume <overlays_volume>`; the other types are described :ref:`below
+The most conventional overlay/display type for a volumetric image is the :ref:`volume <overlays_volume>`; the other types are described :ref:`below
 <overlays_overlay_type>`.